 #1 You are using the wrong plugin.

-JSON-LD is responsible for showing profile or knowledge graph when you or your organisations’ name is searched :-
+JSON-LD is responsible for showing profile or knowledge graph when you or your organizations’ name is searched:-

-A popular plugin which shows up when schema keyword is enterd is “Schema plugin”.
+A popular plugin which shows up when schema keyword is entered is “Schema plugin”.
 You don’t have to use this plugin.
 Read this post to correctly optimize your posts for showing proper results.

 #2 Your are not using the plugin properly (input Mistakes)